top of page

 Declared a RAMSAR site in 2010, #Vankalai is a paradise for water birds.
 (Link: RAMSAR official description of Vankalai sanctuary)

-The slat flats also attract flocks of water birds including the famous Flamingos.
-Although there was a flock of them in the lagoon, they were too far away in the distance for me to even clearly see this time.
+The salt flats also attract flocks of water birds, including the famous Flamingos.
+Although there was a flock of them in the lagoon, they were too far away in the distance for me to even clearly see them this time.

-When in Mannar, you will surely come across the famous Donkeys and Pony's.
+When in Mannar, you will surely come across the famous Donkeys and Ponies.
 They add character to a unique landscape.

 bottom of page